Marvin Humes: Television

-On 19 November 2020, Humes guest presented the ITV daytime show Loose Women, by making history to be the first male presenter in the show's 21 year history as well as an all male panel.
+On 19 November 2020, Humes guest presented the ITV daytime show Loose Women, by making history to be the first male presenter in the show's 21-year history as well as an all male panel.

+In November 2023, he was announced as a contestant in the twenty-third series of I'm a Celebrity...Get Me Out of Here!.
+Humes on 8 December 2023 was the 6th contestant to be eliminated from I'm a Celebrity...Get Me Out of Here!

 Other ventures

 Products and endorsements

 In September 2010, a "Marvin doll" was launched, along with the other three members of JLS.
 Updated dolls were produced for the launch of JLS' 2nd album "Outta This World".

 Durex teamed up with JLS to produce a condom range called "Just Love Safe", with each member of the group having their own box and Marvin's box being green.
-JLS also released their iconic hoodie range.
+JLS also released their hoodie range.

 In 2010, JLS endorsed Nintendo Wii Party appearing in seven different TV advertisements.
 JLS were also part of the Walkers crisps "Make sandwich more exciting" advertising campaign, their performance at Sandwich Technology School appeared on the television ad alongside other celebrities such as Gary Lineker, Pamela Anderson and Jenson Button.

 In May 2020, Humes was announced as the Menswear ambassador for UK retailer Next.